 - create plans and offers

-- create subscriptions for tenants
+- create subscriptions for users

-- There is only one subscription that is available in the administrator portal.
+There is only one subscription that is available in the administrator portal.
 This subscription is the Default Provider Subscription.
 You can't add any other subscriptions for use in the administrator portal.

-As a cloud operator, you can add subscriptions for your users (including yourself) from the administrator portal.
+As an Azure Stack operator, you can add subscriptions for your users (including yourself) from the administrator portal.
 Users (including yourself) can access and use these subscriptions from the user portal.
 The user portal does not provide access to any of the administrative or operational capabilities of the administrator portal.